koltpython/python-assignments-spr2019/Assignment0/Assignment0.md

 We will not be grading your style on this assignment, since we haven't yet talked about what good Python style looks like in detail.
 However, we will be leaving feedback on your style, so take a pass through your completed assignment to make its style feel good (to you!) if you haven't already done that.

 ## Submission
+**WAIT FOR WEDNESDAY TO SEE HOW YOU WILL SUBMIT, WE WILL HAVE A SUBMISSION DEMO ON CLASS**

 To submit your solution, login into [course website](https://okpy.org) by using your Koc email address.
 The assignment submission page is under the course named **Python Certificate Program (Spring 2019)** which is already shared with you.
 All you have to do is to choose the assignment you solved and create a new submission.
 Drag and drop your code into the specified place, and submit it.
 If you have applied all these steps, congratulations, you sent your very first solution to us!